Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Two-Bedroom Oceanfront Apartment (the family-of-four flagship) or One-Bedroom Apartment for the smaller-family option.

-#20 in Maui for Family Holidays
+#20 in Maui for a Family Holiday

 Mauian Hotel on Napili Beach